probablyquill/UltrixGVGControl/README.md

 - IS: Name by source index.
 - ID: Name by destination index.

-Presumably this will be formatted as QN -> S -> [source_number] but this will need to be tested as the documentation was unhelpful.
+These commands do not take any additional commands aside from the QN,S/D/IS/ID commands. (e.x.)
+Formatted as QN 0x09 S. The router will respond with all of the source/destination names.

 GVG Native appears to interact with Ross' locking feature through the PR command.